Waterlow Park Centre, Dartmouth Park Hill, London N19 5JF

 Over forty boxes of material relating to Margaret Tait, including drafts of manuscripts, correspondence, photographs, notebooks diaries, and production and promotional material.
 Additional notebooks and letters were added to the archive in 2015.
 The archive also holds viewing copies of Tait’s films, including her feature film, Blue Black Permanent.
 Recordings of Tait reading her poetry and a short film documenting the removal of material from her studio after her death are also available for study purposes.

-Other relevant collections include the AHRB British Artists’ Film and Video Study Collection at Central Saint Martins, University of the Arts, London, (various letters, paper documents and recorded talks); National Library Scotland, Edinburgh (letters from the MacDiarmid Collection); Scottish National Gallery of Modern Art, Edinburgh, (letters from Richard Demarco archive); BFI Library, London, (exhibition copies of Blue Black Permanent and viewing copies of the two television profiles); The University of Stirling (letters from the John Grierson and Lindsay Anderson archive), and Pier Arts Centre (a selection of Tait’s films and other art work, as well as Tait and Pirie’s personal collection of books).
+Other relevant collections include the British Artists’ Film and Video Study Collection at Central Saint Martins, University of the Arts, London, (various letters, paper documents and recorded talks); National Library Scotland, Edinburgh (letters from the MacDiarmid Collection); Scottish National Gallery of Modern Art, Edinburgh, (letters from Richard Demarco archive); BFI Library, London, (viewing copies of the two television profiles); The University of Stirling (letters from the John Grierson and Lindsay Anderson archive), and Pier Arts Centre (a selection of Tait’s films and other art work, as well as Tait and Pirie’s personal collection of books).